 - Catalyze the exchange of ideas within the community of practice between Afro-descendant animators, via an Afro-descendant Animation Film Festival;

-- Showcase Jamaica as a rich source of Afro-descendant stories, academic exploration and ultimately animation production;
+- Showcase Jamaica and the wider Caribbean as a rich source of Afro-descendant stories, academic exploration and ultimately animation production;

 - Demonstrate animation as a viable career through its many manifestations (games, non-entertainment, feature films, etc.).

 The objectives of KingstOOn are three-fold:

 - To provide participants, and in particular Caribbean animators and associated professionals, with the avenues to continue to LEARN the nuances of the global animation pipeline, by engaging directly with global industry leaders in various aspects of the business of animation, including education;

 - To create opportunities for participants to EARN from their engagement in animation at any level, by facilitating the creation of pitch decks and pairing pre-qualified individuals with potential content;

 - To DISPLAY Afro-descendant animated content in the Animation Film Festival, by showcasing content developed by studios from around the world that speak to the afro-descendant reality (stories, images, music, customs…).

 - Expert Animation Panels and Key Note Presentations to understand opportunities and challenges in the global industry and how Jamaica should position itself to take advantage of the current situation.

 - Animation Workshops to allow participating youths to interact directly with professional animators.
 Workshops will delve into the technical aspects of animation, with case studies, demonstrations of 2D and 3D software possibilities, as well as career development prospects with participating national and overseas colleges specializing in the trade.